zenorocha/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-rest-services.md

 }
 ```

 First, you'll post a blog entry.

 ### Posting a Blog Entry

 The API discovery revealed that blog posting services are available in the `headless-delivery` application.

 1. Query `headless-delivery` to find the `BlogPosting` schema:

-    ```
+    ```bash
-    curl http://localhost:8080/o/headless-delivery/v1.0/openapi.yaml -u test@liferay.com:test
+    curl "http://localhost:8080/o/headless-delivery/v1.0/openapi.yaml" -u test@liferay.com:test
     ```

     This reveals the schema for a `BlogPosting` (among many others).
 There are only two required fields:

-    - `articleBody`
+    * `articleBody`
-    - `headline`
+    * `headline`

-2. Now you can construct a simple JSON document to post a blog entry:
+2. Construct a simple JSON document to post a blog entry:

     ```json
     {